fmalina/revisions-blocl/activism/sackeconomistsanddisbandtheir.md

 thus harming everyone.

-Tax havens could be closed down overnight by concerted action of a few rich nations, but those nations’ governments are owned by the rich, so it doesn’t happen.
+Tax havens could be closed down overnight by concerted action of a few rich nations, but those nations’ governments are owned by the rich, so it doesn't happen.
 The proportion of taxes collected from corporations has dropped by about half over the past half century.